ksiman14/ksiman14/README.md

 After studying Economics and Mathematics in college, I worked first as an investment banker in NYC and then in investor relations for a media conglomerate based in the Denver area.
 I loved working in the sports and media space, but wanted to return to my quantitative roots.
 I was eager to pursue a more technical career that would foster my endless desire to learn and challenge my problem solving abilities.
 I enrolled in the Grace Hopper Program at Fullstack Academy in March 2021 and started my engineering journey.

+In September 2021 I accepted my first full-time developer position as an Apprentice Software Engineer at Twitter.

 - ⚡ High 5 Strengths: Philomath, Analyst, Deliverer, Time Keeper, Strategist
 - 😄  Pronouns: she / her
 - 📫  How to reach me: ksiman14@gmail.com // https://www.linkedin.com/in/kelsey-siman/